snx-rs/snx/README.md

 # snx

-snx is an experimental batteries-included web framework for Rust.
+snx is an experimental, opiniated and batteries-included web framework that allows you to quickly develop robust web applications using Rust.

-## design goals

-snx is designed to fill the gap of non-async batteries-included web frameworks in the Rust ecosystem.

-we try to keep the amount of dependencies used by snx to a minimum.

-## high level features
+## overview of features

 ###### non-async